The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 where \(d\tau\) is local proper time, \(dt\) is distant coordinate time, \(M\) is the gravitating mass, and \(r\) is radial distance.

 This creates an important tradeoff.
-A mind may gain extraordinary local energy density by moving deeper into a gravity well, but it may also lose synchronization with the rest of the civilization and the external environment it is meant to model and influence.
+A system may gain extraordinary local energy density by moving deeper into a gravity well, but it may also lose synchronization with the rest of the civilization and the external environment it is meant to model and influence.

 This suggests a distinction between:

-- Externally synchronized computation rate: how much cognition occurs per second relative to the outside universe.
+• Externally synchronized computation rate: how much cognition occurs per second relative to the outside universe.

 A simple conceptual relation is: